IBM/fabric-postgres-wallet/README.md

 **Download connection profile**

 * Under `Instantiated smart contracts` section, click on the three vertical dots for your smart contract.
 Click on `Connect with SDK` option.
 * Provide the MSP name and Certificate Authority.
-Scroll down and click on Download Connection Profile.
+Scroll down and click on `Download Connection Profile`.

 ![connection-profile](images/download_connection_profile.png)